Best-Battleship/Best-Battleship/documentation/final-report/final_report_document.md

         - game board is used:
             - to attack by the token holder
             - to validate attacks by others
+            - NOTE: game board is individually generated by all nodes: empty board for all other players and a board with ships for the node itself
 - **Synchronization and consistency** provided by requiring all players to acknowledge a command sent by the token holder
-- **Consensus** provided by the property that only the token holder is allowed to make mutations to the shared distributed state
+- **Consensus** provided by the property that only the token holder is allowed to make mutations to the shared distributed state, all moves are also acknowledged by all nodes
-- **Fault tolerance** provided by remaining players generating a new token if player holding the token fails
+- **Fault tolerance** provided by dropping a player from the ring after an election if they do not answer in a timely manner, letting the others continue operation as usual

 ## Scaling

 **PROMPT**: *"How do you show that your system can scale to support the increased number of nodes?"*

-The application has no hard limits on the number of players as the ring can theoretically hold any number of players, but realistically the number of players is restricted to the subnet of the initializing node, as node discovery is done by broadcasting within the subnet.
+The application has no hard limits on the number of players as the ring can theoretically hold any number of players, but realistically the number of players is restricted to the size of the local network of the initializing node, as node discovery is done by broadcasting within the local network.

 ## Performance

 **PROMPT**: *"How do you quantify the performance of the system and what did you do (can do) to improve the performance of the system (for instance reduce the latency or improve the throughput)?"*

+**MAYBE SKIP THIS?**

 ## The key enablers and the lessons learned during the development of the project.